-Comment: Despite a robust production planning system, Filippa K still experiences delays.
+Comment: Despite a robust production planning system, Filippa K still experiences delays and excessive overtime was found during a FWF audit in China.
 The company has several ways to deal with that: designers, buyers and logistical department work closely together to measure delays and estimate quantities.
 In addition they can block production to take an early order, spread different styles and work on their warehouse capacity.
 The company has the option of taking air freight or split orders in case delays occur.

-During four audits conducted by FWF teams in China, excessive overtime was found at two factories.
-One of those factories had a regular working hour system of 9 hours per day.
-A third factory showed incomplete records; as a result the exact overtime hours could not be verified.
-The fourth audit did not show excessive overtime.
+During two audits conducted by FWF teams in China, excessive overtime was found at one factory.
+The other factory did not have complete records; as a result the exact overtime hours could not be verified.
+A follow up audit in Romania showed some improvements; overtime is now legally registered, overtime premiums are paid per law and overtime during the weekend is avoided.
+Together with another member and the China country respresentative, Filippa K organized an indepth assessment on reducing hours in a shared factory.
+The outcome was that productivity increased; workers working less overtime but still earning the same wage.